udaypatil-9027/Sem-project-II/README.md

 The Exam Department dashboard facilitates viewing and downloading of submitted content.
 It includes a smart PDF extraction feature using PyMuPDF that parses text from uploaded papers.
 Selected questions can then be compiled into a final question paper using PDF generation libraries such as ReportLab or FPDF.

 Built using Flask (Python) and backed by a structured MySQL database, the system ensures a seamless experience for faculty and exam authorities, promoting digitization, reducing manual errors, and ensuring a more secure and scalable academic workflow.
+q